-- Architectural Association (Member)
+- Member of the Architectural Association (AA Inc.)

-- Voluntary Service Overseas (International Development Volunteer)
+- Returned volunteer, Voluntary Service Overseas (VSO)

-Gregory's research has investigated social and physical spaces of street design and urban noir in station areas since 2009.
-Grounded, qualitative and mixed-methods research was applied, using an ero-epic interview methodology, with hard-to-reach stakeholders, in culturally complex and contested diverse inner urban areas.
-He has also developed a comparative study between station areas in two large European cites; London King’s Cross, and Frankfurt Bahnhofsviertel (Station Quarter) within the Frankfurt Rhein Main conurbation.
+Gregory's research since 2009 has investigated social and physical spaces of street design and the “urban noir” in station areas.
+Grounded, qualitative and mixed-methods research was applied, using “ero-epic” interview methodology, with hard-to-reach stakeholders, in culturally complex and contested diverse inner urban areas.
+In 'Occupying Streets’, Gregory developed a comparative study between station areas in two large European cites; London King’s Cross, and Frankfurt Bahnhofsviertel (Station Quarter) within the Frankfurt Rhein Main conurbation.